Grizzelbee/ioBroker.dysonairpurifier/readme.md

 ### **WORK IN PROGRESS**

 ### 2.5.5 (2022-11-28) (Halo of the dark)
-* (grizzelbee) Fix: [#213](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/213)Fixed warning due to wrong data type on field FILTER_REPLACEMENT
+* (grizzelbee) Fix: [#213](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/213) Fixed warning due to wrong data type on field FILTER_REPLACEMENT

 ### 2.5.4 (2022-11-27) (Halo of the dark)
-* (grizzelbee) Upd: [#207](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/207)Downgraded axios to 0.27.2 due to an error in version 1.x returning data as binary instead of string.
+* (grizzelbee) Upd: [#207](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/207) Downgraded axios to 0.27.2 due to an error in version 1.x returning data as binary instead of string.

 ### 2.5.3 (2022-11-26) (Halo of the dark)
 * (grizzelbee) Upd: Dependencies got updated